DETAILED ACTION

 Step 2A Prong One Analysis: The claim recites a(n) apparatus for deep learning.

-The limitation of decompose the output activation into two output elements having the second precision, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
+The limitation of decompose a value computed by the multiply-accumulate circuit into two elements having the second precision, as drafted, is a process that, under its broadest reasonable interpretation, covers a mental process.
 The limitation is directed to observation, evaluation, judgment and opinion and is a process capable of being performed by a human mentally or using pen and paper.

 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation in the mind, then it falls within the "Mental Processes" grouping.
 Accordingly, the claim recites an abstract idea.